Tainan: Cuisine

 On Guo Hua Street (國華街), a lot of restaurants and street vendors sell local cuisine, including such dishes as "savory rich pudding" (碗粿), o-a-tsian (oyster omelet), gua bao, and popiah.
 Local people tend to have these dishes either in the morning or at noon.

 Tainan is considered the center of Taiwanese coffee culture with a number of coffee producers in the hills around the city.
 Coffee plants were first brought to Tainan in 1884 by the British.

 Temples

 Tainan is famous for its diversity and density of temples and shrines.
-Some of them are the only of its kind on Taiwan Island.
+Some of them are the only of its kind in Taiwan.
 In all, there are officially listed seven Buddhist temples and eight Taoist shrines (七寺八廟).
 As of 2015, Tainan has the most numbers of registered temples among other municipalities, cities or counties in Taiwan, reaching 1,613 temples.